AP Source: Bryant memorial set for Feb. 24 at Staples Center - WHIZ News

 Los Angeles Mayor Eric Garcetti has said a memorial would be held but his office had no immediate comment, nor did the Lakers or Staples Center.

-Staples has played host to other memorials, including for Michael Jackson and, last year, for rapper Nipsey Hussle.
+Staples, which opened in 1999, has played host to other memorials, including for Michael Jackson and, last year, for rapper Nipsey Hussle.
+Bryant, who joined the NBA in 1996, played for the Lakers at the Forum for three seasons.

 Bryant was killed Jan.
-26 when the helicopter carrying him, his daughter and the others crashed into a mountainside while flying to a girls basketball tournament at his Mamba Academy outside Los Angles.
+26 when the helicopter carrying him, his daughter and the others crashed into a mountainside in Calabasas, California, while flying to a girls basketball tournament at his Mamba Sports Academy.
 Gianna’s team was coached by Bryant and was playing in the tournament.

+The Los Angeles Clippers and the Memphis Grizzlies have a 7:30 p.m. game the same day at the arena.